 ETHICS 101: A primer

-Observations like these lead us to suspect that this ethical vacuum in society is caused by a value system without a solid foundation.
-These also cause us to ask questions like, “Is this behavior the result of values being communicated by society?
+The ethical vacuum in society is caused by a value system without a solid foundation.
+These also cause people to ask questions like, “Is this behavior the result of values being communicated by society?
 Have the rules changed?
 And who makes these rules, God or men?
 The Christian and the theist turn toward the Creator of the Universe.
 The secularist or atheist alternatively turns toward himself.
 This distinction between theism and secularism has become the fundamental division in moral theory.

 Very much related to the claim of theism or supernaturalism, we may bring to mind the Greek philosopher Plato’s contentions that there must be some universal or absolute under which the individual things (the particulars, the details) must fit.
 Something beyond the everyday must be there to give it all unity and meaning.
 Even the non-believer and existentialist, Jean-Paul Sartre, realized that a finite point is absurd if it has no infinite reference point.
 [7]